GolzitskyNikolay/SPEAC-analysis/Readme.md

 --------------------------------------

 ### INSTALLATION
-To install the spec, run `pip install speac`
+To install the speac, run `pip install speac`

 --------------------------------------